SilentStrikeLab/silentstrikelab.github.io/_posts/2024-11-05-mastering-windows-evasion-advanced-low-level-api-techniques-for-red-teams.md

 In advanced adversarial operations, bypassing EDRs and security monitoring requires control over system internals that goes well beyond typical API hooking or patching.
 This article explores advanced techniques using deeply embedded, undocumented Windows functions and layered strategies that allow malware to stay hidden, avoid detection, and gain resilient persistence.

-## 1. Deep Kernel-Level Subversion: Manipulating Kernel Objects with `NtCreateSection`
+## 1. Creating and Mapping a Stealthy Memory Section `NtCreateSection`

 `NtCreateSection` is a powerful kernel-level function that creates a memory-mapped section that multiple processes can share.
 This is particularly useful for stealthy persistence, as sections can be used to hide code in non-pageable memory regions or even within critical system structures, making them nearly invisible to user-mode detection.